Ohio Zantac Lawyer

 Free Zantac Cancer Lawsuit Evaluation

 Many lawsuits have already been filed against GlaxoSmithKline, the original maker of branded Zantac, and it is important to get involved in these lawsuits early, if possible.
 GBM Law is actively reviewing and investigating Zantac lawsuits and legal actions.
 If you would like a free consultation, we will review your case and evaluate legal action against the manufacturers of the drug, along with distributors and sellers.
 Your case will be handled on a contingency fee basis, which means there are zero out-of-pocket or up-front fees.
-We are only paid, if and when, we recover money for you.
+We are only paid, if and when we recover money for you, so take action today!

 What is ranitidine, commonly sold under the brand name Zantac?